kkaushik03/Midterm449/README.md

 ## Overview

 This project demonstrates how to build a robust RESTful API using Flask.
 The API includes comprehensive error handling, JWT-based authentication, secure file uploads, and well-organized public and admin (protected) routes.
-By completing this project, you'll gain hands-on experience in developing scalable web services with Flask.
+By completing this project, I gained hands-on experience in developing scalable web services with Flask.

 ## Submission By:
  Khushi Kaushik